ibm-cloud-docs/assistant/logs.md

 You can mark an intent as irrelevant directly from the *Try it out* pane also.

   ![Mark as irrelevant screen capture](images/irrelevant.png)

+For English-language skills, irrelevance detection is used to help your skill recognize irrelevant inputs earlier in the development process.
+For more information, see [Irrelevance detection](/docs/services/assistant?topic=assistant-irrelevance-detection).